Chapter 5 - Playing the Game

 TRAIN-ANIMAL

-Make an INTELLECT roll as your hero attempts to command an animal to perform a trick or other trained action.
+Make a general INTELLECT roll as your hero attempts to command an animal to perform a trick or other trained action.

 TRIP

-Make an ATTACK roll using MIGHT as your hero attempts to trip a target, knocking them prone.
+Make an ATTACK roll using MIGHT as your hero attempts to trip a target.
+More successes than the target knocks them prone.

 TUMBLE

-Make a REFLEX roll as your hero attempts to tumble through a target's space.
+Make a DEFENSE-contested REFLEX roll as your hero attempts to tumble through a target's space.

 Adventuring Flow and Encounters